venicegeo/pz-docs/documents/userguide/5-userservices.md

 The `serviceId` field should be noted since it will be used to invoke the service.

-An example script for registering the "Hello World" service and returning the `serviceId` can be found at [register-service.sh](scripts/register-service.sh).
+An example script for registering the "Hello World" service and returning the `serviceId` can be found at <a target="_blank" href="scripts/register-service.sh">register-service.sh</a>.
 Run it in the following way:

     $ ./register-service.sh